 Society of American Magicians #94

-Magicians from all over the San Francisco Bay Area meet in Palo Alto, California.
+Magicians from all over the San Francisco Bay Area meet in Silicon Valley, California.
 We're a local assembly of the international Society of American Magicians.
 Our club offers a monthly meeting for magicians -- those who are trained (or who are training) in the performing art of prestidigitation.

 This is an "unofficial" web site for SAM94, but you will find things here about SAM94 and Bay Area Magic that you won't find anywhere else...

-A weekly lunch for magicians in or visiting the Bay Area... still going strong!
+A weekly lunch for magicians in or visiting the Bay Area... still going almost every Saturday!

 SAM94 officers are: President, Kim Silverman; Vice President, Ken Gielow; Secretary, Joe Caffall; and Treasurer, Blaine Garst.